Race (2008 film): Plot

 A voice-over by Inspector Robert D'Costa "RD" (Anil Kapoor) introduces the four main characters.
 Ranvir "Ronny" Singh (Saif Ali Khan) is a successful and powerful businessman who runs a ranch house, Stallions, in Durban and fixed many horse races using the finest breed (mainly Thoroughbreds) of horses.
 He likes to take part in adventure sports.
 His younger brother Rajiv Singh (Akshaye Khanna) is an alcoholic and has no interest in the business.
-Ronny is dating an upcoming model, Sonia Martin (Bipasha Basu Singh Grover), while his personal assistant Sophia Sharma (Katrina Kaif Kaushal) appears to be secretly in love with him.
+Ronny is dating an upcoming model, Sonia Martin (Bipasha Basu), while his personal assistant Sophia (Katrina Kaif) appears to be secretly in love with him.
 Ronny is also involved in a competition with his business rival, Kabir Ahuja (Dalip Tahil), who is also a horse race fixer.

-The film opens with a murder plot involving a car accident on 7th October that Ronny narrowly survives.
+The film opens with a murder plot involving a car accident on 7 October that Ronny narrowly survives.
 Ronny later kills his unfaithful jockey, who had been bribed by Kabir, and destroys Kabir when the latter offers to buy his company, which is in debt.

 Rajiv drunkenly confesses to Ronny that he likes Sonia and would quit drinking for her.
 Ronny stops dating her, and Rajiv and Sonia begin dating until, in a twist, Rajiv reveals that he knows of Sonia's shady past and plans to use her.
 His father had secured huge life insurance policies on each of the sons, and he wants to kill Ronny and inherit $100 million in insurance payments.
 Sonia agrees to help in exchange for $20 million.

 They pretend to get married; as per Rajiv's instructions, Sonia seduces Ronny, who confesses he loved her all along.
 Rajiv's plan is to threaten suicide in response to Sonia and Ronny's affair by leaping off a tall building and getting Sonia to push Ronny off.
 It turns out Ronny was aware of the plan, as Sonia had been keeping him updated, having always been in league with him.
 They scheme to kill Rajiv.

 Sonia double-crosses Ronny and pushes him off instead, saying she loved him, but the money was more important.
 As RD investigates the death, Sophia reveals that she was married to Ronny, leaving Sonia shocked since Sophia is now the heir to the insurance money.
-In another twist, Sophia was in on the plan too and is Rajiv's secret collaborator.
-Rajiv plans to bump off Sonia after he and Sophia get the money.
+In another twist, Sophia was in on the plan too and is Rajiv's secret girlfriend.
+Rajiv plans to bump off Sonia after he and Sophia get the money and live a luxurious life.
 RD figures out that Sophia had faked her marriage with Ronny, and he had been tricked into signing the marriage certificate.
 RD confronts Rajiv and agrees to remain silent in exchange for $25 million.